indimail/indimail-mta/README.md

 ## IMPORTANT NOTE for binary builds on debian

 debian/ubuntu repositories already has daemontools and ucspi-tcp which are far behind in terms of feature list that the indimail-mta repo provides.
 When you install indimail-mta, apt-get may pull the wrong version with limited features.
 Also `apt-get install indimail` or `apt-get install indimail-mta` will get installed with errors, leading to an incomplete setup.
 You need to ensure that the two packages get installed from the indimail-mta repository instead of the debian repository.
 If you don't do this, indimail-mta will not function correctly as it depends on setting of proper global envirnoment variables.
-Global environment variabels are not supported by daemontools from the official debian repository.
+Global environment variables are not supported by daemontools from the official debian repository.
 Additionally, the official ucspi-tcp package from the debian repository doesn't support TLS, which will result in services that depend on TLS not functioning.

 All you need to do is set a higher preference for the indimail-mta repository by creating /etc/apt/preferences.d/preferences with the following contents